avocadoclouds/printf/README.md

-this is the actual repo for the printf project
+This is the actual repo for the printf project.